SqlBak creates backups in so-called .bak format, while RedGate’s product stores backups in .sqb format. What’s the difference?

-After you have passed registration process and connected SqlBak to your Server go to your Dashboard page and create your first backup job.
+After you have passed the registration process and connected SqlBak to your server, go to your Dashboard page and create your first backup job.
 Continue reading How to create SqlBak backup job in 2 minutes

-Since we have launched a new feature called Automatic Health Check from SqlBak, users might be curious what data do we collect during this process?
-Continue reading What Data Do We Collect During the Automatic Health Check
+As we launched the Server Health Check feature, SqlBak users might be curious about what data we collect during this process.
+Continue reading What Data We Collect During the Server Health Check

-As you probably know, SqlBak recently announced an Automatic SQL Server Health Check feature that adds significant value to SqlBak as a database backup service allowing it to monitor such vital parameters of your server as database size, transaction log size, file stream, free disk space and folder size.
-Continue reading How the Automatic SQL Server Health Check affects Server Performance?
+As you probably know, SqlBak recently announced the Server Health Check feature that adds significant value to SqlBak as a database backup service, allowing it to monitor the vital parameters of your server, such as database size, transaction log size, index fragmentation level, free disk space, and folder size.
+Continue reading How does the Server Health Check Affect Server’s Performance?

 Today there are several methods of how to backup SQL Server 2016 database.
 In this article we will review how to backup SQL Server 2016 and what features have been added.
 Continue reading How to backup SQL Server 2016

 One of the most popular ways how to create SQL Server database backup is to use SSMS or T-SQL Commands.
 But what if your backup plan is full backups twice a day, differential backups every 4 hours, and transaction log backups every 30 minutes, and you prefer to store all SQL Server database backup on FTP Server.
 How much time will you spend each day to complete such scenarios?
 You can simply tune SqlBak backup job just in few minutes, which will make SQL Server database backups according to your schedule and send them to FTP Server.
 Continue reading How to Backup SQL Server to FTP Server